MeteoGroup

-MeteoGroup was a private weather forecasting organisation based in Europe, with offices in Belgium, Canada, France, Germany, Ireland, Italy, the Netherlands, the Philippines, Poland, Singapore, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.
+MeteoGroup was a private weather forecasting organisation based in Europe, with offices also in the United States.
 MeteoGroup provided weather information to markets that included transport, marine, agriculture, energy and the media.
 MeteoGroup had a portfolio of weather apps: WeatherPro, MeteoEarth and Magical Weather.
 In 2013, MeteoGroup was acquired by General Atlantic.
 In 2018, MeteoGroup was acquired by TBG AG.

 In November 2019, MeteoGroup was integrated into US weather services company DTN (also owned by TBG).

 History

 In 1986, Meteo Consult B.V, was set up in the Netherlands by Harry Otten, a Dutch TV weather presenter.
 It was one of the first European private-sector weather businesses.

 At that time, the Royal Netherlands Meteorological Institute dominated all the Dutch markets and access by private companies to essential meteorological data and models was severely restricted.
 Meteo Consult lobbied the Government of the Netherlands for fair and equal data access, and for the opening of weather markets to the private sector.
 As a result, Meteo Consult grew in both the media and B2B markets.